Demystifying Kubernetes: CRDs and controllers for developers

 What are Kubernetes custom resource definitions?

-CRDs extend the K8s API using custom data models, enabling you to define unique resources alongside deployments, pods, and services.
+CRDs extend the K8s API using custom data models, so you can define unique resources alongside deployments, pods, and services.
 Think of CRDs as blueprints that describe the structure of your custom resources.

 Here are the core components of the K8s CRD mechanism: